andyatkinson/presentations/railsconf2025/10_mistakes.md

 - Shrink a table using *copy swap drop*<sup><a href="#footnote-8-5">46</a></sup>
 - Use partition-friendly gems like *logidze* gem<sup><a href="#footnote-8-6">47</a></sup> or partition your big tables, making necessary Rails compatibility changes<sup><a href="#footnote-8-7">48</a></sup>
 - Archive app data from churned customers, soft deleted rows, and retired features (discover with *Coverband*<sup><a href="#footnote-8-8">49</a></sup>)
-- Replace massive `DELETE` operations by using time-partitioned tables, and efficient `DETACH CONCURRENTLY`
+- Replace massive `DELETE` operations by migrating to a partitioned table, unlock ability to `DETACH CONCURRENTLY` instead of `DELETE`

 ---
 <style scoped>